Hotmoka/hotmoka/README.md

 will not be able to run any non-`@View` transaction on your node.
 If you want to open a faucet, so that other users can gain droplets of coins, you must add the `--open-unsigned-faucet` option to the `moka init-tendermint` command above.
-Then, _in another shell_ (since the previous one is busy with the execution of the node), in a directory holding the keys of the gamete, you can type:
+If you do that, you can then go _into another shell_ (since the previous one is busy with the execution of the node), in a directory holding the keys of the gamete, and type:

 ```shell
 $ moka faucet 5000000